cartheur-research/aiventure-joi/README.md

 ### USB sound card

-When using the USB sound card, create a file:
+When using the miniature black-case USB sound card, create a file:

 `sudo nano /etc/asound.conf`